jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 test_duration_w_date_and_time
 ========================================================

-The ``duration`` :ref:`function<functions>` has been tested with timestamps that only have hours and minutes but no date.
-I could fall asleep on a Monday and wake up on a Tuesday.
+The ``duration`` :ref:`function<functions>` has been tested with timestamps that have hours and minutes with no date, but I could fall asleep on a Monday and wake up on a Tuesday.
 What would happen if I added dates to the timestamps?

 .. _test_duration_w_date_and_time_red: